kojr1234/mlops_exercise/README.md

 This repository presents my learnings on model deployment and software development best practices in the context of machine learning.
-This project aims to exercise concepts such as testing, model packaging, tooling, etc. The reference I am using comes from the repository of the course [Deployment of Machine Learning Models](https://www.udemy.com/course/deployment-of-machine-learning-models/)
+This project aims to exercise concepts such as testing, model packaging, tooling, etc.

 The project comprises the following tools:
 - tox